Abdelrhmansersawy/Competitive-Programming/README.md

 ## Hi 👋

 I'm **Abdelrhman Sersawy**.
-I'm passionate about competitive programming.
+A Computer Science student who is passionate about competitive programming.
 I love diving into advanced data structures and algorithms, and I get great satisfaction from sharing this knowledge with others and teaching them what I've learned.
 <br><br>